MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 The query parameters for the app context are:

 * `appID`: This is the ID that can be obtained from the app manifest.
-* `appSharingUrl`: The URL which needs to be shared on stage should be a valid domain defined in the app manifest.
-If the URL is not a valid domain, an error dialog will pop-up to provide the user with a description of the error.
+* `appSharingUrl`: The URL that needs to be shared on stage should be a valid domain defined in the app manifest.
+If the URL isn't a valid domain, an error dialog will pop-up to provide the user with a description of the error.
 * `useMeetNow`: This includes a boolean parameter that can be either true or false.
   * **True** - When the `UseMeetNow` value is true and if there's no ongoing meeting, a new Meet now meeting will be initiated.
 When there's an ongoing meeting, this value will be ignored.